 Google Ads Cleanup

 Restructure spend around real local and product intent.
 Cut the keywords that were never going to convert.
 Set up the conversion structure so future reads are based on real signal.
+If you need someone to keep running the account after the cleanup, that is Google Ads management.

 Products And Content